G-Node/nix/docs/finding_things.md

 # Finding things

-It might be hard to make sense out of the contents of a *NIX* file that has been written by another person or has been automatically created by a recording tool such as [relacs](https://github.com/relacs/relacs). **Name** and **Type**
+It might be hard to make sense of the contents of a *NIX* file that has been written by another person or has been automatically created by a recording tool such as [relacs](https://github.com/relacs/relacs). **Name** and **Type**